Last Updated: August 31, 2008

 Minutes

-January 18, 2001 meeting were reviewed, corrected and
+The meeting was called to order and minutes of the January 18, 2001 meeting were reviewed, corrected and approved.

 Chairman Bob Shriver reported: